 9.3.2.9 Ack procedure

-The cases when an Ack frame can be generated are shown in the frame exchange sequences listed in Annex G.
+The cases when an Ack frame can be generated are shown in the frame exchange sequences listed in Annex G. During a TWT SP, either the STACK or TACK frame is used in place of the Ack frame, according to the procedure described in 9.41 (Target Wake Time (TWT)) and otherwise, shall not be used.
+During a TWT SP, the BAT frame is used in place of the BA frame and otherwise, is not used, as described in 9.22 (Block Acknowledgement (Block Ack)).

 TGah editor: modify subclause 9.41 Target Wake Time (TWT) and its subclauses as shown: